UsenetCompass/UsenetCompass.github.io/README.md

     "Deals": false,
     "Remarks": "Any remark",
     "URL": "http://localhost/"
 }
 ```

-In the JSON object above:
+### Field Descriptions

-- "Offer" is a string, its value is not show, it's not mandatory
+- Offer: (Optional) A string representing the name of the offer.
+Its value is not displayed and is not mandatory.

-- "Provider" is a string, its value is the first column of the table
+- Provider: A string that corresponds to the first column of the associated table, indicating the service provider.

-- "Type" should have one of the two values: "Subscription"/"Block"
+- Type: A string that must be either "Subscription" or "Block", indicating the type of service offered.

-- "Retention" is a mandatory number, in days
+- Retention: A mandatory integer representing the retention period in days.

-- "Speed" is a string, it can contain the max speed in Mbit, or "Variable" or "Unlimited"
+- Speed: A string that can specify the maximum speed in Mbit, or can be "Variable" or "Unlimited".

-- "Connections": 40,
+- Connections: An integer indicating the maximum number of simultaneous connections allowed.

-- "Size (GB)" is a string, in GB, in case of a Block it is its size
+- Size (GB): A string representing the size in gigabytes (GB).
+For "Block" type offers, this indicates the total size.

-- "Price" is a string, that contains its currency.
-In case it's a subscription, it's the annual price divided per 12
+- Price: A string that includes the currency.
+For subscription types, this should represent the monthly price, calculated as the annual price divided by 12.

-- "Backbone" is a string, its value is in parenthesis in the first column of the table and it can be filtered by the select in the footer of the table
+- Backbone: A string that indicates the backbone provider, which is specified in parentheses in the first column of the table.
+This value can be filtered using the select option in the footer of the table.

-- "Deals" is a boolean, if it's in the `normal.json`, should be false, else in the `deals.json` true
+- Deals: A boolean value.
+If the offer is listed in `normal.json`, this should be false.
+If it is in `deals.json`, it should be true.

-- "Remarks" is a string
+- Remarks: A string for any additional comments or notes regarding the offer.

-- "URL" is a string, it can be the url of the offer or the url of the provider
+- URL: A string that can either be the URL of the offer or the URL of the provider.

 ## How to help me